 Most people only cover their air conditioners in the fall and winter but using a cover in spring and summer months can be beneficial.

 Use a Top-Only Mesh Cover for an extra layer of protection from debris falling from your gutters or trees, such as acorns, twigs, and leaves.
 A mesh cover allows for proper airflow so it can be left on while the unit is running.
-Mesh cover also provide protection from the sun.
+Mesh covers also protect from the sun.
 This is beneficial for two reasons — your air conditioner will remain looking like new and it will keep the unit cooler, making its job of cooling your house easier.

 Do I Need to Cover My Window Air Conditioner?